Unsure about Therapy? Book your Free Initial Session

 • Provide mindfulness strategies including deep breathing, meditation when negative thought patterns occur

-• Talk through the prevalence of sexual abuse in LGBTQIA+ and how other individuals experienced similar circumstances and recovered
+• Talk through the prevalence of sexual abuse and how other individuals experienced similar circumstances and recovered

-• Offer evidence based strategies including Cognitive behaviour therapy (CBT) which supports to reduce harmful memories creating negative emotions
+• Offer evidence based strategies that may include Dialectical Behavioural therapy (DBT) which supports to reduce harmful memories creating negative emotions

 Our Team Are Here For You